Codylon-Studios/TaskMinder/docs/src/development.md

 ### Create the `.env` File

-To securely manage credentials, create a `.env` file in your project root directory.
-Replace placeholders (`your_*`) with your actual values.
+To securely manage credentials, create a `.env` file in the root directory of your project.
+Replace all placeholder values (e.g., `your_*`) with your actual credentials.

-You will find an .env example file in .env.example in the root folder.
+You can use the `.env.example` file located in the root folder as a reference.

-- `SESSION_SECRET` and `CLASSCODE` should be secure, consistent passwords.
+* `SESSION_SECRET` and `CLASSCODE` should be secure and consistent values.
+For local development, you can use simpler values if needed.
-- `DSB_USER` and `DSB_PASSWORD` are credentials for [DSBmobile](https://www.dsbmobile.de), used to fetch substitution data.
-If unavailable, you may use placeholders and set `DSB_ACTIVATED` to false.
+* `DSB_USER` and `DSB_PASSWORD` are the login credentials for [DSBmobile](https://www.dsbmobile.de), used to fetch substitution plan data and integrate it into the timetable.
+  If you don’t have valid credentials, you can leave placeholders and set `DSB_ACTIVATED=false` to disable this feature.

 ---